zumbov2/swissparl/README.md

 <img src="logo.png" height="120px" align="right" style="padding-left:10px;background-color:white;"/>

 # swissparl
-This R package prototype is an interface to the new, still unofficial and accordingly still undocumented [Webservices](https://ws.parlament.ch/odata.svc/) of [The Federal Assembly — The Swiss Parliament](https://www.parlament.ch/en) that offer an open, machine-readable interface to the most important data on parliamentary activities.
+This R package is an interface to the new, still unofficial and accordingly still undocumented [Webservices](https://ws.parlament.ch/odata.svc/) of [The Federal Assembly — The Swiss Parliament](https://www.parlament.ch/en) that offer an open, machine-readable interface to the most important data on parliamentary activities.
 The previous version of the package (interface to the old Webservices) can be found [here](https://github.com/zumbov2/swissparl/tree/master/old_ws).

 ## Installation
 Version 0.2.0 is on CRAN and can be installed as follows: